 - 1 tablespoon maple syrup

-- 1 tbsp peanut butter smooth, or other nut butter
+- 1 tablespoon peanut butter smooth, or other nut butter

 - ¼ teaspoon vanilla

 - 3 oz dark chocolate 85g, approx, or more to make it a little easier to coat them, or

 - 3 tablespoon coconut oil